gitlotto/dynamodb/docs/outboxer/outboxer.md

 ![Workflow Diagram](outboxer_1.png)

 **Process 1:**
 This process handles the execution of a long-running task in an asynchronous way.
-It prevents blocking or delays in upstream systems, enables scalability by processing tasks independently, and provides fault tolerance with retry mechanisms if something fails.
+It prevents blocking or delays in upstream systems, enables scalability by processing tasks independently.

 **Process 2:**
 This process uses message affinity to ensure that events belonging to the same group are routed to the same processing unit.
 This ensures sequential processing without the need for locks.